Louhelen Baháʼí School: 1954

 Mrs. Marvin Nochman of WSU was among the early faculty advertised for the 1954 season, and the program committee of Laura Post, Helen Eggleston, Lestor Long, and William Lacey was announced.

 The declared priority of the 1954 season was for the Ten Year Crusade with a line of action on children on the religion, arts and crafts, and recreation, so that parents could attend sessions, and a daily introduction to the religion was set for any speakers; all from July 5 to Sep 3.
-Ona Koppe shared events when she returned to Obio,. while local coverage in Port Huron mentioned Laurence Hautz giving a talk with color slides.
+Ona Koppe shared events when she returned to Ohio, while local coverage in Port Huron mentioned Laurence Hautz giving a talk with color slides.
 Quentin Farrand from Lansing also spoke. while a Baháʼí attended Magengo, IL.
 Weekly meetings were established approaching mid-August and Lois Nochman gave a talk.
 A larger group of Baháʼís from Hamburg, NY, attended: James B. and Mrs. McCloskey, sons of Eugene and Mrs. Thorpe - Keith and David - Harry and Mrs. Pringle and daughter Bonnie, Nemat Borhani, Marion Joseph, Hbarjan Hayre, George Peng, and John Holby.
 Ellsworth Blackwell both represented the NAACP and the Baha'i Faith at a presentation.
 In the summer of 1954, newly designated Auxiliary Board member Margery McCormick visited among Michigan and other state travels, along with William deForge.

 The first state wide convention of Baháʼís held at Louhelen attracted 160 attendees in early December.
 The following winter session was set to review the Crusade, the Guardianship, and Some Answered Questions. with faculty Edith McLaren, Bert Rakowski, and Marjorie McCormick.